 For example, the Iraq and Afghanistan Service Grant is free money for students who had a parent or guardian who died during military service in Iraq or Afghanistan.

-You need to submit your FAFSA every year to find out what need-based financial aid you qualify for.
+You need to submit your FAFSA every year to find out what financial aid you qualify for.

 4. The FAFSA deadline varies per state

 Every year, you’ll need to complete your FAFSA to be eligible for free and earned money.

 The federal FAFSA deadline is June 30 of the academic year you attend.
 So, the FAFSA deadline for the 2021–2022 school year is June 30, 2022, and for the 2022-2023 school year, it’s June 30, 2023.